Esmail-ibraheem/LlTRA-Model-Pytorch/README.md

 ### Goal:

 Develop a specialized language-to-language transformer model that accurately translates from the Arabic language to the English language, ensuring semantic fidelity, contextual awareness, cross-lingual adaptability, and the retention of grammar and style.
-The model should provide efficient training and inference processes to make it practical and accessible for a wide range of applications, ultimately contributing to the advancement of English-to-Arabic language translation capabilities.
+The model should provide efficient training and inference processes to make it practical and accessible for a wide range of applications, ultimately contributing to the advancement of Arabic-to-English language translation capabilities.

 ---